 If you are under age 19, it is not legal in BC to possess or use cannabis.
 (There is an exemption for medical marijuana, with proof you can possess medical marijuana.)

 If you are under 19 and you possess more than five grams of cannabis, the police can give you a ticket.
 The penalty is a $200 fine.
 If you pay the fine in full, you won’t get a criminal record.

 It is an offence to sell or supply cannabis to someone under age 19.

 The legal issues for possession of marijuana over the legal limit can be complex and a conviction can seriously harm you.
 You can call the Lawyer Referral Service to get the name of a lawyer.
-For $25 plus taxes, you can speak to the lawyer for 30 minutes about your case, to help decide whether you would want to hire them.
+You can speak to the lawyer for a free half-hour legal consultation about your case, to help decide whether you would want to hire them.